-With “sauce” being a youth expression for great outfit this then gave the heart of our TikTok challenge, “show us your A-sauce, B-sauce, C-sauce” i.e. your three best looks.
-Putting our brand name right, in a non-obtrusive but clear way, at the heart of doing what young people loved, showing off their new threads.
+With “sauce” being a youth expression for a great outfit, we had the heart of our TikTok challenge:“show us your A-sauce, B-sauce, C-sauce” i.e. your three best looks.
+We put our brand name right, in a non-obtrusive but clear way, at the heart of doing what young people loved, showing off their new threads.
 Now we just needed to enable them to do this in a creative, brand-friendly way.

 In addition, we created an interactive “branded effect” that allowed creators to transition between outfits with hand actions (peace sign and hand palm) and flair.
 To get people participating we launched the “hashtag challenge” by working with 28 popular U.K. and U.S. Creators, such as @abbyrartistry, @estare, @elmo, and @lorengray, to kick off the challenge and provide inspiration for users to follow while also building the credibility of ASOS’ brand presence on the platform.